WebAssembly/spec/md-proto/WebAssembly.md

    [instantiation-time initializer](#instantiation-time-initializers).
  - a [string] of data.

-It describes data to be loaded into linear memory identified by the index in the [linear-memory index space] during
+It describes data to be loaded into the linear memory identified by the index in the [linear-memory index space] during
 [linear-memory instantiation](#linear-memory-instantiation).

 **Validation:**